-Set up Jenkins and Nginx reverse proxy in docker containers.
+Set up Jenkins and Nginx reverse proxy in Docker containers

-Xiahua Liu April 20, 2024 #DockerThis post shows how to set up Jenkins in docker, then use the Nginx container to reverse proxy the Jenkins website.
+This post demonstrates how to set up Jenkins in a Docker container and configure an Nginx container to act as a reverse proxy for the Jenkins web interface.

 Requirements